theBreadCompany/pixivswift/README.md

 ## Disclaimer

-This whole peace is provided as is, and I am not responsible for any damage or law breakings, i. e. damage to your hardware or consumption of questionable content.
+This whole piece is provided as is, and I am not responsible for any psychological/physical damage or law violations, i. e. hardware damage or consumption of questionable content.

 Also, please do not overuse this.
 Pixiv has no financial benefit from this, and they somehow have to finance their servers, too...